© La Grande roue de Montréal

 Outremont and Westmount

-In Outremont, the Casteliers, which is dedicated to marionette arts, showcases highlight productions from here and around the world.
+In Outremont, the Casteliers theatre company, which is dedicated to marionette arts, showcases highlight productions from here and around the world.
 The Théâtre Outremont also offers a great youth program this fall.
-Over in Westmount, the Théâtre Geordie offer theatre classes for kids and 2020-2021 programming for everyone that’s soon to be unveiled.
+Over in Westmount, the Théâtre Geordie offers theatre classes for kids.

 Quartiers du Canal and Pôle des Rapides

 In family-friendly Verdun, enjoy a vegetarian break at Café Chato, surrounded by cats and kittens.
 The kids will love it!
-Next, go for a stroll Promenade Wellington, which is dotted with great restaurants, and have a seat at one, like the popular Janine Café Brunch.
+Next, go for a stroll Promenade Wellington, (voted the world's coolest street in 2022, according to a survey by Time Out magazine) which is dotted with great restaurants, and have a seat at one, like the popular Janine Café Brunch.

 You’ve still got time to rent a pedal boat or a small electric boat and go on a mini cruise with the whole family along the Lachine Canal.
-Later on, stock up on delicious foods from Notre-Dame Street: succulent pitas at Sumac, pastries at Barbara vin and sweet treats from the Pantry par Dany Bolduc.
+Later on, stock up on delicious foods from Notre-Dame Street West: L’Avenue St-Henri, Barley – cereal bar, Arthurs, Maman Montréal, Resto-Café Quoi de N'Oeuf or Spanel Crêpes & Gourmets.

 © La Ronde (Member of the Six Flags Family), Carlos Richer